Looking for the best crossbow? Well, you’ve come to the right place.

 I grew up with Fred Bear stories and visited the Bear Archery store.

 When I think of that name, traditional bows pop into my mind.
-But it turns out that Bear Archery is also producing some advanced reverse-draw crossbows!
+But it turns out that Bear Archery is also producing some advanced reverse draws!

-This crossbow is extremely solid!
-But that comes at a price – in this case, a weight of almost 10 lbs!
+This one is extremely solid!
+But that comes at a price - in this case, a weight of almost 10 lbs!

 You won’t want to carry the Fisix for a full day of stalking.
 But it’s hard to beat the accuracy that stability provides.